 - lending

 - funding and investment

 - marketing

-- accounting and back office
+- · accounting and back office

 - · risk management and compliance.

-Company staffing at 31 December 2019 was the equivalent of 19.8 work-years.
+Company staffing at 31 December 2021 was 19 full-time equivalents.
 In addition, services are provided by Eika Gruppen in such areas as human resources, payroll, legal affairs, accounting and marketing.
 EBK's IT platform is also supplied by Eika Gruppen.